 Hermann Nitsch was born on August 29, 1938 in Vienna.
-He is the crucial founder of Viennese Actionism and is regarded as one of the most versatile contemporary artists: action performer, painter, composer (symphonies, organ concerts), and set designer.
+He was the crucial founder of Viennese Actionism and was regarded as one of the most versatile contemporary artists: action performer, painter, composer, and stage designer.
 His synthesis of the arts, the Theatre of Orgies and Mysteries, encompasses the broad spectrum of his art by calling on all five senses – the tragic leads us to becoming involved with flesh, blood and intestines.

 Just before completing his training at the Graphische Lehr- und Versuchsanstalt in Vienna with a diploma (1953-1958), Nitsch takes a position as a commercial artist at the city’s technical museum in 1957.
 Privately Nitsch focuses his artistic interest initially on Expressionism, which he links to mostly religious figurative scenes.
 Beginning in 1960, following a period in which Nitsch had turned more towards literature, he returned to painting, creating works in the Arte Informel style.
 It is in this year that the first painting actions take place, and already they are seeking to realize the idea of the Theatre of Orgies and Mysteries.
 Revolving around the intensive sensory experience of various substances and fluids, these actions become increasingly provocative in the coming years.
 Following screaming and noise action performances, conceived as abreaction plays, Nitsch undertakes the dismemberment of lambs, which lead to further actions involving flesh.
 After the Theatre proves a resounding success in the US and Germany at the end of the 1960s, Nitsch performs numerous actions throughout the 1970s in cities across Europe and North America.
 In a changed political and social climate, Nitsch can now establish himself as a universally recognized creative artist.